django-guardian/django-guardian/docs/configuration.rst

 =============

 After :ref:`installation <installation>` we can prepare our project for object permissions handling.
-In a settings module we need to add guardian to ``INSTALLED_APPS``::
+In a settings module (generally a settings.py file) we need to add guardian to:
+``INSTALLED_APPS``::

    INSTALLED_APPS = (